 Danny has been involved in the assistance dog world since 2004.
 He is Secretaris General of the Assistance Dog School Dyadis, Brussels, Belgium and he is a Board member of the Guide Dog School, Scale Dogs, Belgium.

-Danny is a founder director of Animal Assisted Intervention International (AAII), the international umbrella organisation for practitioners in the field of the AAI world and involved since 2009.
+Danny is a founding director of Animal Assisted Intervention International (AAII), the international umbrella organization for practitioners in the field of the AAI world and involved since 2009.

-Danny is an outstanding organisor and has earned his tracks since 2010 organising the yearly ADEu and AAII meetings.
+Danny is an outstanding organizor and has earned his tracks since 2010 organizing the yearly ADEu and AAII meetings.
 He is also an excellent, modest speaker and has given lectures and presentations on all aspects of the charity’s work in Belgium, in Europe and the rest of the world.